What is H.A.C.K.S.?

 Thanks in part to the subpar stylings of Madonna and Company, everyone now thinks they can write a picture book.
 Publishing houses are overwhelmed like never before and have responded to the tidal wave of “meh” manuscripts by changing their submission guidelines.
 Over the last several years, I’ve seen many houses stop accepting unsolicited work.
 The market is constricting.
 Writers are finding fewer and fewer opportunities to get their work noticed.

 Do I smell sour grapes?

 Far from it.
 I am a very happy and lucky fellow.
-I got a book published, it’s selling well, and I am grateful.
+I have sold nine books and am very grateful.
 But there are a lot of writers out there who write better than I, who, for whatever reason, can’t quite reach the brass ring.
 The glut of celebrity books—and the awful manuscripts those books spawn—are making things more difficult for people who have dedicated their lives to the craft of writing.

 This little movement is just a way to say, “Hey, let’s make this publishing thing a meritocracy.
 Let’s promote the good stuff written by unknowns.
 Let the kids out there see what a really good story looks like.”

 And don’t worry about Madonna.
 She’ll get by somehow.
 I’m told she can sing a little.